Covid 19 Delta outbreak: Digital divide sees thousands of kids still without laptops, internet - NZ Herald

 But back then, the report points out, internet access and having a laptop at home weren't so important - thanks to the pandemic they're now essential.

-And one digital advocate says many kids are still missing out - often because they're too embarrassed to ask their school for a laptop.
+And one digital advocate told the Herald many kids are still missing out - often because they're too embarrassed to ask their school for a laptop.

 Schools that responded to N4L's survey said without internet or devices their students could struggle to complete research or other online homework.
 They could easily fall behind or feel left out, and their digital literacy could suffer.